Create Assets objects via REST API for various attribute types in Jira Cloud

 1. Run the API below:

-4. Now to structure the JSON template, the basic template is as below:
+4. Structure the JSON template using the basic template as follows:

 5. Below is the detailed template for each attribute: